-Jack Owens is in his sixth season at Purdue, and third as associate head coach after being elevated to the position in August 2011.
+Jack Owens is in his eightth season at Purdue, and fifth as associate head coach after being elevated to the position in August 2011.

-Owens' five seasons on the Boilermaker bench have been some of the finest in program history, as he has helped lead Purdue to pair of Sweet 16 appearances and a total of 120 wins.
+Owens’ seven seasons on the Boilermaker bench have been some of the finest in program history, as he has helped lead Purdue to pair of Sweet 16 appearances and a total of 156 wins, an average of 22.3 wins per season.

 A primary ballhandler during his college days, Owens’ tutelage played a major role in Purdue’s nation-leading effort in the turnover department in 2011-12.
 The Boilermakers averaged just 8.74 turnovers per game as a team, the sixth-lowest in the NCAA since the organization began tracking the stat in 1993.